iAlmohaimeed/REST_API_PHP/README.md

   * POST request reponse:
     > "Post method"
 ## Notes:
-* Do not forget to specify the DB information and your log-in credinitials.
+* Do not forget to specify the DB information and your log-in credentials.
 * The SQLdb and the WebApp share the same **_Resource Group_**.